rhianalysed/portfolio_site/README.md

+# Python coded portfolio website of 20 different projects
-Example website using similar code to my Python Portfilio site
+Under the portfolio_website directory, it's an example of a dummy website using similar code